 - Criticize.
 Please resist the urge to criticize someone for their addiction problem.
 This criticism can lead to feelings of shame or guilt.
 When a person feels ashamed of their actions, they are less likely to seek treatment.

 - Delay.
 When you or someone you know is suffering from substance abuse, it is crucial to act fast.
 Don’t delay treatment until the last minute, as this can potentially cause irreversible health damage or death.

 - Threaten.
 Don’t set ultimatums or deadlines to address the issue of addiction.
 Threatening someone to do something, such as seeking treatment for substance abuse, can lead to negative effects.
 When someone is threatened, they may be defensive of their actions and are less likely to be effective in seeking treatment.

 - Be hasty.
 Expect recovery to be a gradual process.
 Don’t expect change to happen overnight, as this sets up unrealistic expectations for you and your loved ones.
 Be patient in the recovery process and show your support along the way.

 Understanding ketamine addiction and identifying the steps to recovery are essential in helping curb ketamine addiction.

-If you or someone you know needs help with ketamine substance abuse, reach out to Zinnia Healing for treatment options today.
+If you or someone you know needs help with ketamine substance abuse, reach out to Zinnia Health for treatment options today.